Women in Tech: Carolyn Lyden, SEO Manager

 “I think that the push for women in tech should start super young, like in elementary school.
 I think as more and more kids have access to technology it will start to happen.
 There are some areas where access to tech still isn’t there – like urban and rural areas – where some people don’t even have broadband internet.
 They can’t Google resources to learn about SEO, and the nearest library requires a bus pass.
 But those people have great potential for tech positions in the future.
 Once we get women and people of color in these positions, more of those people will start to think ‘that could be me.’”

 Her drive to help others succeed comes with practical insights.
 “The great thing about SEO is there are a lot of free resources.
 Our job is essentially to figure out Google, and then tell other people how to figure it out.
 All the SEO people I talk to on Twitter will message each other about new things.
 You can get Google Analytics ID certified for free.
 You can get an Google Ads (formerly AdWords) certification for free.
 A lot of people see PPC and SEO as adversarial, but a really good marketing strategy requires both.
-Moz has a 10-part SEO guide that’s free.
+There are many SEO guides that are free.
 There’s a forum called Webmaster World.
 People will talk about specific SERP fluctuations and algorithm changes.
 Every day I go to Search Engine Journal, Search Engine Land, Search Engine Watch, and Search Engine Roundtable.
 Twitter chats that are great to join are #semrushchat and #seochat.
 There are so many good people to follow on Twitter like @gary and @rustybrick.”

 Refining skills in SEO takes time, persistence and flexibility – things Carolyn has leveraged over the past several years to grow herself into an SEO maven.
 As she points out, things are always changing.
 Google is constantly releasing new algorithms that require the hard work of relevant optimization.